jamestomasino/blog.tomasino.org/content/post/slow-revelations.md

 person, destined to become a saint, but that's only the beginning.
 Just like me, Ignatius found his calling while he was injured in the military, and just like me, he had no idea what to do with the knowledge when he left.
-He travelled to Jeruselem and back again and to all manner of places for six years before he decided to seek formal education.
+He traveled to Jerusalem and back again and to all manner of places for six years before he decided to seek formal education.
 During those years, he starved himself next to death in hope of finding revelation of God's intentions for him.
 He ran wherever he felt called